karmacoma/lisk-rake/README.md

 ./install.sh
 ```

+> NOTE:
+> This will install homebrew (on OSX), ruby (rvm) plus a few application dependencies.

 * To update an existing installation to the latest stable release:

 ```
 ./update.sh
 ```

+> NOTE:
+> The existing configuration file will be copied to: config.bak.

 ### Managing Server List